Agramondis

 Duration: December 2022 – April 2023

-The goal of this project is to construct a farm typology using management data collected from certified cocoa and coffee plantations in Côte d’Ivoire, and determine patterns and relationships between different production systems, good agricultural practice adoption, and carbon emissions and sequestration.
+The goal of this project was to construct a farm typology using management data collected from certified cocoa and coffee plantations in Côte d’Ivoire, and determine patterns and relationships between different production systems, good agricultural practice adoption, and carbon emissions and sequestration.

 CNFA - Midterm Evaluation for PRO-Cashew Project